 Demand for an MSW degree from USC has never been higher.
 Our enrollment has surpassed 3,500 students, and we now graduate nearly one out of every 20 social workers in the country.
 We have succeeded in maintaining outstanding quality – the same gold standard alumni have enjoyed through the decades.

 Our curriculum has an entirely new profile, with a change in the underlying concept of what our graduates must master.
 We emphasize critical thinking, communications and collaboration as essential skills, and have shifted from traditional research courses to a focus on the science of social work.

-In 2016, we introduced a new professional doctorate.
-The Doctor of Social Work (DSW) focuses on practitioners who want to improve the landscape of human services organizations through innovation and effective management of change.
+The school also introduced a new professional doctorate.
+The Doctor of Social Work focuses on practitioners who want to improve the landscape of human services organizations through innovation and effective management of change.
 Unlike other DSW programs, ours connects to the Grand Challenges of the American Academy of Social Work and Social Welfare, builds capabilities in public discourse and provides a new repertoire of problem-solving techniques.